sherafyk/vectorize-svc/README.md

 - `400` on invalid input or download errors
 - `401` if authorization fails

+### `GET /vectorize`

+Vectorize an image by specifying its `image_url` in the query string.
+This makes it possible to call the service directly from a web browser.
+The same query parameters as the POST endpoint are supported and the response format is identical.

 ### `GET /healthz`

 Simple liveness probe returning `{"status": "ok"}`.